ComputationalRadiationPhysics/picongpu/alpaka/docs/source/basic/example.rst

     cd <path/to/the/project/root>
     mkdir build && cd build
-    # enable the CUDA accelerator
     cmake .. -Dalpaka_ACC_GPU_CUDA_ENABLE=ON
-    # compile and link
     cmake --build .
-    # execute application
-    ./myProject
+    ./myexample

 A complete list of CMake flags for the  accelerator can be found :doc:`here </advanced/cmake>`.

-If the configuration was successful and CMake found the CUDA SDK, the C++ template accelerator type ``alpaka::acc::AccGpuCudaRt`` is available.
+If the configuration was successful and CMake found the CUDA SDK, the C++ template accelerator type ``alpaka::AccGpuCudaRt`` is available.

 Use alpaka via ``add_subdirectory``
 -----------------------------------